thegajan/werk/README.md

 # werk
 A Time Productivity App.
-# Not complete, WEB APP LOOKS LIKE IT WAS DESIGNED BY SAMEER
+# Not complete CUZ ALEX IS TO BUSY LYNCHING AFRICAN AMERICANS